JeremyLikness/NodeCamp/Presentation/AzureDeployAndDebug/AzureDeployAndDebug/Demo-VSCode.md

 <a name="segment1" />
 ### Provisioning Azure resources using Azure CLI ###
 > **Note:** In the following section you will see how to use the Azure CLI tool to create the Azure resources for the web app.
 If you want you can use the [Azure Portal](https://portal.azure.com/) to perform the same operations.
+Some of the screenshots may reference `Azure` as the command line, but the correct reference is `az`.

-1. In the command prompt/terminal run **azure login** to authenticate interactively.
+1. In the command prompt/terminal run **az login** to authenticate interactively.

 	![Azure Interactive Login](images/VSCode/cli-azure-interactive-login.png?raw=true "Azure Interactive Login")